ldelossa/litee-calltree.nvim/README.md

 Call the setup function from anywhere you configure your plugins from.

-Configuration dictionary is explained in ./doc/litee.txt (:h litee-config)
+Configuration dictionary is explained in ./doc/litee-calltree.txt (:h litee-calltree-config)

 ```
 -- configure the litee.nvim library